 Mallaig

-Founded in the 1840s, Mallaig was originally a fishing village established initially when Lord Lovat divided the farm along the coast into several parcels of land.
-Mallaig is now an established fishing port and ferry service to Skye and the small isles.
-The Jacobite steam train stops here for an hour and half so you can settle in and enjoy the restaurants, shops and bars on offer.
+Founded in the 1840s, Mallaig was a fishing village established when Lord Lovat divided the farm along the coast into several parcels of land.
+It is now an established fishing port and ferry service to Skye and the small islands.

 Plan Your Day